friedue/Notes/IntroToNGS_WCMGS.md

 ![WCM Infrastructure](https://raw.githubusercontent.com/friedue/Notes/master/images/intro/wcm_schema.png)

+We highly recommend to get in touch with the Core Facilities in order to work out the details of your own experiment.
+There are many parameters that can be tuned and optimized; the following paragraphs are meant to give you a brief glimpse into some of the major aspects that should be considered _before_ actually preparing your samples.

+The Epigenomics Core also compiled [detailed information](http://epicore.med.cornell.edu/services.php) about the different assays they're offering.

 <a name="params"></a>
-## Parameters to consider for the experiment
+### Parameters to consider for the experiment

+Here are some of the most important things to think about:

 * appropriate control samples (e.g. input samples for ChIP-seq)
 * number of replicates
-* read length
+* sequencing read length
-* PE vs. SR
+* paired-end sequencing or single reads
-* poly-A enrichment vs. ribosomal depletion
+* specific library preparations, e.g. poly-A enrichment vs. ribosomal depletion for RNA-seq, size range of the fragments to be amplified etc.
-* strand information
+* strand information is typically lost, but can be preserved it needed

 Typical problems of Illumina-based sequencing data are: